Bishan Depot

-Bishan Depot or (碧山车厂) is a depot located on the Mass Rapid Transit in Bishan, Singapore.
+Bishan Depot (碧山车厂) is a depot of the Mass Rapid Transit in Bishan, Singapore.
 It was completed in 1986 by American architect Vikas M. Gore and the 12,000 square metres maintenance area at a cost of S$300 million.

 The depot comprises a storage yard with a capacity of 59 trains and an area of 300,000 m^{2}.
 The depot also houses a central maintenance facility with train overhaul facilities and a supply of trains travelling on the North–South Line operated by SMRT.
-Bishan depot previously provided maintenance work for the East–West Line too, prior to the opening of the Tuas Depot.
+Bishan Depot previously provided maintenance work for the East–West Line, prior to the opening of the Tuas Depot.
 It also acts as a training centre for newly recruited staff, and is where the faregate operation department is located.
-The depot is located between Ang Mo Kio station and Bishan station on the North–South Line and has 3 reception tracks: 2 tracks northbound towards Ang Mo Kio station and 1 track southbound towards Bishan station.
+The depot is located between Ang Mo Kio station and Bishan station on the North–South Line and has three reception tracks: two tracks northbound towards Ang Mo Kio station and one track southbound towards Bishan station.